eventphone/ywsd/README.md

 There are currently no tests available for this project.
 There is a basic set of test data that was used during development and integration with Yate but no automatic testing was developed so far.
-Due to the nature of this project, it plans to add a suite of end-to-end functionality tests based on the web server exposure of routing results.
-An extensive set of unit tests for db loading or data structure generation is currently not planned but would be welcomed if contributed.
+Due to the nature of this project, it plans to add a suite of end-to-end functionality tests based on the webserver exposure of routing results.
+An extensive set of unit tests for DB loading or data structure generation is currently not planned but would be welcomed if contributed.